lorin/tla-linearizability/README.md

 ![Figure 1](fig1.png)

 Each interval represents an operation.
-There are two types of operations: {E, D}
-for enqueue and dequeue.
+There are two types of operations: {E, D} for enqueue and dequeue.
 There are two processes: {A, B}.
 There are three items that can be added to the queue: {x, y, z}.

 ## Definition of linearizability

 From p469:

-> A history H is linearizable if it can be extended (by appending zero or more response events) to some history H’ such that:
+A history H is linearizable if it can be extended (by appending zero or more response events) to some history H’ such that:

-> Ll: complete(H’) is equivalent to some legal sequential history S, and
+* L1: complete(H’) is equivalent to some legal sequential history S, and
-> L2: <_H ⊆ <_S
+* L2: <<sub>H</sub> ⊆ <<sub>S</sub>